 A significant part of the website development practice is always keeping in mind that security is not something you can buy off the shelf at the closest convenience store.
 When it comes to website security, there are lots of things you could do to lock down your website, therefore prevent hackers and vulnerabilities from affecting your business or personal data.
 Because after all, the last thing you want is to wake up one day and discover that your site is a total mess.

 Every year since the end of 2003 has been recognized as National Cybersecurity Awareness Month.
 To help with raising awareness, we’ve decided to break up this month into four thematic weeks.
 Join us for a series of website security articles.
 Learn more about website security, emerging vulnerabilities, and web malware infections.

-The topics of discussion for this blog post are the numerous types of cyber attacks, available types of security measures and protocols that one can apply for the benefit of their safety.
+The topics of discussion for this blog post are the various types of cyber attacks, available types of security measures and protocols that one can apply for the benefit of their safety.
 It also features commonly overlooked best practices that many take for granted.
-These same practices are actually the core basis to achieving a relatively impenetrable online existence in this vastly growing network which we all address by the handler of World Wide Web (WWW).
+These same practices are actually the core basis to achieving a relatively impenetrable online existence in this vastly growing network which we all address by the handler of the World Wide Web (WWW).

 Most Common Web Security Vulnerabilities

 Cross-site scripting is one, if not the most commonly found vulnerabilities due to its lack of evasion during the development process of a given application or website.
 The simplest explanation of what cross-site scripting would be the inability of an online platform to detect the source of where the code is coming from, thus executing a malformed web page request from the attacker’s side on the server itself.
 An example of the damage that could be done through this attack includes results as:

 - Read local files on the server through web form manipulation